 Omega-3s come in three types: α-Linolenic acid (ALA), Eicosapentaenoic acid (EPA), and Docosahexaenoic acid (DHA).

 ALA fatty acids come from plants.
 And EPA and DHA are found primarily in oily fish like salmon, herring, mackerel, anchovies, menhaden, and sardines.
+Which get their Omega-3s in the wild from algae.

 Your body cannot produce this type of fat.
 Which means that to maintain healthy levels of omega-3s, you need to get it from food.